-3. Student Behaviour Support Leadership & Professional Learning for School/College staff

-Our Student Behaviour Support leadership structures include the Senior Leadership team, Pastoral Team, Learning Leaders and Student Support team.
-Our PB4L teams across the college include a universal support team, which is mainly teachers with school officers plus leadership, targeted and individual support teams, consisting of Support Teachers, Guidance Counsellor, Pastoral Leaders, leadership and teachers who are on the universal support team for consistency.
-Meetings are weekly and include roles and responsibilities of team members: facilitator, meeting agendas and minutes, analysis of Engage Student Support System data.
+3. Student Behaviour Support Leadership & Professional Learning for School/College staff Our Student Behaviour Support leadership structures include the Principal, Head of College and Assistant Principal Leadership team, Universal Pastoral Team P-6 and Pastoral Leaders Y7-10, Learning Leaders and Student Support team.
+Our PB4L teams across the college include universal support team, which is mainly teachers with school officers plus leadership, targeted and individual support teams, consisting of Support Teachers, Guidance Counsellor, Pastoral Leaders, leadership and teachers who are on the universal support team for consistency.
+Meetings are weekly and include roles and responsibilities of team members: facilitator, meeting agendas and minutes, analysis of ENGAGE Student Support System data.
 Staff have engaged in professional learning with Tiers 1,2 and 3 to build capacity in the implementation of PB4L.
+The P-6 Tier 1 Universal PATH Team meet twice a term.